 Evening: Enjoy an optional video night after dinner in the Far View Lodge meeting room.

 Activity note: Driving distance: Mesa Verde National Park to Chinle 180 miles (4 hours with appropriate stops).
 South Rim Canyon de Chelly driving tour makes numerous stops at scenic overlooks, up to 1/4 mile walks on paved paths with some uneven sections.

-Morning: Check out of lodge by 7:45 AM, load luggage and depart for Canyon de Chelly (180 miles), traveling past towering Ute Mountain and scenic Four Corners country of the Colorado Plateau.
+Morning: After breakfast, load luggage and depart for Canyon de Chelly (180 miles), traveling past towering Ute Mountain and scenic Four Corners country of the Colorado Plateau.
 En route, the group will enter the Navajo Reservation.
 Traditional hogans, herds of sheep and goats grazing along the road, mysterious dirt roads and wild hoodoo rock formations will spark the imagination and remind you that you have entered another land.

 Afternoon: After lunch, explore Canyon de Chelly's scenic south rim with your group leader.
 Highlights will include scenic stops at White House Ruin Overlook and Spider Rock Overlook.
 Your Group Leader will interpret and orient the group to the many cultural and natural features encountered throughout the afternoon.
 Return to Holiday Inn Chinle for a mid-afternoon check-in.